-8.1 Stranded Investment Risk
+4 8.1 Stranded Investment Risk

-- 5 The economic and GHG analysis presented in section 6 provide a range of results - 6 for differing uncertainties relating to BC Hydro's load (natural gas production and - 7 electrification intensity) and market prices. - 8 This section looks at some of the residual risk elements that cannot easily be - 9 quantified in that type of analysis.
-The analysis looks at some of the uncertainties - from a perspective of what is at risk if the conditions unfold differently than planned. - A key risk from a long-term planning perspective is the risk of stranded assets.
-For - example, for the supply strategy based on clean or renewable energy from the - BC Hydro integrated system, if the Fort Nelson/HRB load that is planned for does - not materialize (the risk possibility), then the risk consequence would be:
+5 The economic and GHG analysis presented in section 6 provide a range of results

+6 for differing uncertainties relating to BC Hydro's load (natural gas production and

+7 electrification intensity) and market prices.

+8 This section looks at some of the residual risk elements that cannot easily be

+9 quantified in that type of analysis.
+The analysis looks at some of the uncertainties

+10 from a perspective of what is at risk if the conditions unfold differently than planned.

+A key risk from a long-term planning perspective is the risk of stranded assets.
+For

+- example, for the supply strategy based on clean or renewable energy from the - 13 BC Hydro integrated system, if the Fort Nelson/HRB load that is planned for does - not materialize (the risk possibility), then the risk consequence would be:
-Integrated Resource Plan Appendix 2E - Fort Nelson Supply and Electrification of the Horn River Basin Resource Plan Analysis Details

-- Low for the clean or renewable resources that may have been acquired, as these resources could be redeployed for meeting general integrated system load growth or supply retirements - High for the Northeast Transmission Line as there would be no alternative use for most of the NETL (the segment between Peace Region and North Peace Region may provide access to cost-effective clean energy resources to serve system requirements) - 8 Similarly, in the case of supply strategies based on co-generation plants, the risk - 9 probability lies in the possibility that either the electrical load or the heat load does - not materialize or continue at the level expected, in which case the risk - consequences would be: - Very high for the co-generation plant, which could lose one or both markets - Zero for the NETL from Peace Region to FNG, because that transmission segment is not required - A comparison of stranded asset risk across the alternatives is summarized in - 16 Table 11.
+- Low for the clean or renewable resources that may have been acquired, as these resources could be redeployed for meeting general integrated system load growth or supply retirements - High for the Northeast Transmission Line as there would be no alternative use for most of the NETL (the segment between Peace Region and North Peace Region may provide access to cost-effective clean energy resources to serve system requirements) - 8 Similarly, in the case of supply strategies based on co-generation plants, the risk - 9 probability lies in the possibility that either the electrical load or the heat load does - not materialize or continue at the level expected, in which case the risk - 11 consequences would be: - Very high for the co-generation plant, which could lose one or both markets - Zero for the NETL from Peace Region to FNG, because that transmission segment is not required - A comparison of stranded asset risk across the alternatives is summarized in - 16 Table 11.